HackSouth/hacksouth.github.io/_posts/2021-01-25-SARS-and-the-Flash.md

 ![SARS Guide to using Flash POST discontinuation](/assets/images/SARS/Screenshot_3.png){: .align-center}

-### What's all the tech?

-[Adobe](https://www.adobe.com/africa/products/flashplayer/end-of-life.html) announced back in 2017 that it would be EOL'ing (End of Life) Flash and this discontinue support (Including vulnerability management) and block Flash content from 12 January 2021.
-It stated quote:

-`Since Adobe no longer supports Flash Player after 31 December 2020 and blocked Flash content from running in Flash Player beginning 12 January 2021, Adobe strongly recommends all users immediately uninstall Flash Player to help protect their systems.`

-`Some users may continue to see reminders from Adobe to uninstall Flash Player from their system.
-See below for more details on how to uninstall Flash Player.`

-End quote.

 ### What is flash and what is it used for?

 From [Wikipedia](https://en.wikipedia.org/wiki/Adobe_Flash#:~:text=Adobe%20Flash%20is%20a%20multimedia,%2C%20video%20games%2C%20and%20applications) it states: